Table of Contents Show

 Ocean World is a lot more than an aquarium.
 On their 45-minute trip, you’ll discover everything about sea creatures.
 Ocean World is owned and operated by private owners since 1964.
 It was initially called Under Sea Garden and was located in the small boat basin.

 Begin with the Touch and Feel Tide Pool, where you may see and touch some unusual and fascinating species unique to the Pacific Northwest’s coastlines.
-The whole family will enjoy this instructive and fun experience!
+The whole family will enjoy this enlightening and fun experience!

 After that, look at a real shark before concluding your tour with a seal and sea lion show.
 Before you go, make sure to pick up a few keepsakes from their one-of-a-kind gift shop.

 9. Roundhouse Aquarium on the Manhattan Beach Pier, Manhattan Beach

 The Roundhouse Marine Studies Lab and Aquarium, located at the end of the Manhattan Beach Pier in the Los Angeles area, is a favorite destination for school groups looking for a peek at the amazing undersea world.

 It contains touch tanks with urchins and sea stars, as well as tanks with a variety of local fish and creatures.
 The smallest of the California Coast Aquariums Roundhouse Aquarium attracts the maximum number of visitors at literally no cost.

 The Roundhouse Aquarium is located at the end of the Manhattan Beach Pier near Los Angeles.
 Inside the place,e you can view marine and aquatic animals in touch tanks and glass tanks.

 The Harrison Greenberg Foundation spearheaded a $4 million capital initiative to revitalize the Roundhouse, which is located in lovely downtown Manhattan Beach, California.